Sinkhole Insurance: What It Covers, Cost & Who Needs It

 Adding sinkhole insurance is a straightforward process:

 If your current insurer doesn't offer sinkhole coverage, you may need to shop for a new homeowners policy with a carrier that does.
-It's also worth reviewing whether your existing policy has a gap in coverage you didn't know about — much like water damage exclusions that surprise many homeowners after a claim is denied.
+It's also worth reviewing whether your existing policy has other gaps you didn't know about, much like water damage exclusions that surprise many homeowners after a claim is denied, or basement flooding coverage limits that leave big out-of-pocket costs.

 Smart Savings Made Simple!